 However, there are so many other attractions that will likely be missed in a Group Tour or traveling independently.

 Jiuzhaigou clouds’ sea

 Activities and things to do in and around Jiuzhaigou National Park

-For photographers it truly is a paradise, an endless election of natural landscapes.
-Annually many Sichuan bride and grooms will travel to Jiuzhaigou to take their wedding photos.
-Being a photographer myself, I would strongly encourage you bring a tripod, but be warned that at times it can be difficult to keep others from bumping into it.
+For photographers, it truly is a paradise, an endless selection of natural landscapes.
+Annually many Sichuan brides and grooms will travel to Jiuzhaigou to take their wedding photos.
+Being a photographer myself, I would strongly encourage you to bring a tripod, but be warned that at times it can be difficult to keep others from bumping into it.

-If you have time and plan ahead, hiking in Zharu valley is an endeavor that few ever experience.
+If you have time and plan ahead, hiking in Zharu valley is an endeavor that few have ever experienced.
 This type of trip can only be arranged when joining a private tour.

 Horse trekking in Songpan

 Other things to do near Jiuzhaigou that should not be missed

 Along with Jiuzhaigou, there are several other attractions and activities that are not to be missed in Northern Sichuan.
 They range in the physical exertion level but again without the aid of a private car most independent travelers will be left struggling to find transportation from one place to the next.